-This partnership was established to support haematology colleagues in Latin America, Africa and Asia, through short-term, carefully organised placements of BSH volunteers.
+This partnership was established to support haematology colleagues in Latin America, Africa and Asia through short-term, carefully organised placements of BSH volunteers.

 Can you really make any meaningful impact in two weeks?

 HVO will look at their pool of potential volunteers to find someone with the right skills and experience.
 They will then work with the volunteer and the receiving institution to carefully plan the placement to maximise its usefulness.

 Who can volunteer for the scheme?

-To be eligible to be a volunteer:
+To be eligible to be a volunteer, you'll need to:

-- Hold full FRCPath (if you are a doctor)
+- Hold full FRCPath (if you are a doctor).

-They have worked with the American Society of Haematology (ASH) over many years, and arranged 21 haematology placements in 2018.
-They match suitable volunteers and placements, prepare volunteers for placements, and debrief volunteers after placements.
-They currently place haematology volunteers in Cambodia, Peru, Tanzania and Uganda.
+They have worked with the American Society of Haematology (ASH) for many years and arranged 21 haematology placements in 2018.
+They match suitable volunteers and placements and prepare and debrief the volunteers.

 I am interested in volunteering – what do I do next?

-After we have had initial communication with you to find out your skills and experience, we will then put forward eligible volunteers to HVO.
-They will then get you to provide further information and make a formal application to volunteer.
+After we have had initial communication with you to find out your skills and experience, we will put forward eligible volunteers to HVO.
+They will then ask you to provide further information and make a formal application to volunteer.
 Once accepted, they will then look to match you to a suitable placement.